Brighten Your Winter Days With Blood Oranges!

 Instructions:

-• In a bowl, whisk together blood orange juice and zest, honey, soy sauce, and garlic.
+- Whisk together blood orange juice, zest, honey, soy sauce, and garlic in a bowl.

 This recipe creates a perfectly balanced dish with the natural richness of salmon enhanced by the sweet and citrusy glaze.